MPQ Archives

 For the possibility of patching existing games, Blizzard does not change existing MPQ archives

-Warcraft III game is also possible to make the game use, locally stored (unarchived) files
+With the Warcraft III game is also possible to make the game use, locally stored (unarchived) files

 when you change this setting in the registry: